jsalinasf/cheat_sheets/kubernetesCommands.md

 To update the kubelet on your nodes, first upgrade the kubelet component of the MASTER NODES.

+To upgrade Kubelet on the master node, run the following command:

+	apt-get upgrade -y kubelet=1.12.0-00
+	systemctl restart kubelet

-To upgrade Kubelet, run the following command:
+To upgrade Kubelet on the worker node, run the following command:

+	kubectl drain node-1
 	apt-get upgrade -y kubelet=1.12.0-00
 	systemctl restart kubelet

 ## CERTIFICATION TIPS